Taraalien/KikojastApp/README.md

 # KiKojast

-Implementation of an application similar to Yelp and Kaikojast
+Implementation of an application similar to Yelp and Kikojast

 With: